 - Seal Car Surfaces with Sealant or Wax

 Using car wash detergent or similar, hand wash car to remove dirt and contaminants.
 Use two buckets, one for wash and one for rinse, to keep wash soap water cleaner.
 Thoroughly rinse car after washing.

 Using denatured alcohol and a microfiber cloth, rub tree sap deposits to remove.
 Turn cloth frequently and re-soak with alcohol to reduce residual sap haze left on car finish.
 Continue removing deposits until all deposits are removed including those on the windshield and glass.

 Using fresh soap and water, re-wash the car over the areas where the denatured alcohol was used to remove sap.

-When using detailing clay, understand that dirt and other contaminants stick to the clay.
-Refresh the clay surface by folding it over and kneading during use to keep clay surface clean.
-Also, use clay on cleaners surfaces first to help prevent moving dirt and other abrasives to car surfaces.
+Surfaces should be washed and “clean” prior to using detailing clay.
+Avoid using detailing clay on soiled surfaces.
 If you use a clay bar on wheels or similar surfaces, you should probably have a dedicated clay bar for those relatively “dirty” surfaces.
 If the clay falls onto the ground, remove and contaminants or discard clay to prevent damaging paint surfaces.

 Restore car finish by re-applying wax or sealant.
 Follow the directions for the product you are using.
 I used a silicone based sealant, which can be whipped on, then buffed off once it dries to a slight haze.
 I used a microfiber cloth to apply and remove the sealant.